jessi25924/CymruVineyardProject1/README.md

 * Gitpod: a cloud-based IDE for convenient and consistent development.
 CI student account was used in this project.

-## Code

-* The majority of the codebase for this website is built using [Bootstrap](https://getbootstrap.com/).
-Bootstrap's prebuilt components and responsive grid system were utilised to create a modern and user-friendly design with minimal custom coding.

-* Footer placement: The idea for keeping the footer fixed at the bottom of the page, regardless of contetnt length, was inspired by a Code Institute lesson.
-The solution was implemented using Bootstrap's utility classes.

-* Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
-This adjustment also leveraged Bootstrap's features.

-By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.

 ## Testing

 All testing conducted for this project has been documented in separate file [TESTING.md](TESTING.md).
 This includes: